As I ramble Florida, I stop in as many Florida State Parks as I can. I am rarely disappointed.

 Dade Battlefied does both of those things.
 With massive arching live oak trees, it is a lovely peaceful place for a picnic and a walk in the bird-filled woods.
 The small museum on the battle that took place here is eye-opening.
 Without telling you what to think, it gives you a perspective on the battle, which was part of the Second Seminole War.
 It’s the place that the fellow after whom Miami-Dade County is named died a hero.
 But the more you read about the Seminoles, who were resisting attempts to move them to Oklahoma, the more you get a fresh perspective.

 Special event: Each year, on a weekend shortly after Christmas, the Dade Battlefield Society sponsors a re-enactment of the battle.
-Check the Dade Battlefield Society site for the exact date in 2021.
+Check the Dade Battlefield Society site for the exact date this year.

 Devil’s Millhopper Geological State Park